Is it really Oak Wilt?

 False Symptoms: Lightning Damage

 Lightning damage is definitely a consideration when I am investigating a new possible oak wilt mortality center.
 Lightning causes leaf cast, it often causes canopy yellowing and sometimes even veinal chlorosis or necrosis.
-Though often times there are blatantly obvious exit wounds with tree anatomy “shrapnel” strewn about and or exit wounds on tree– there are on occasions where no readily visible damage occurs.
-In these instances it can be quite a bit more challenging to diagnose the cause of symptoms.
-Again detailed forensic approach can usually decipher the cause but is quite lengthy and in depth.
+Though often times there are blatantly obvious exit wounds with tree anatomy “shrapnel” strewn about and or exit wounds on the tree – there are on occasions where no readily visible damage occurs.
+In these instances, it can be quite a bit more challenging to diagnose the cause of symptoms.
+Again detailed forensic approach can usually decipher the cause but is quite lengthy and in-depth.
 Important, to mention here (and will be covered in more depth later) is that even though a determination of lightning is arrived at – the wounds often associated with lightning are one of the top natural wounds predisposing a tree to contract oak wilt.